-- 8.2 No later than the warning signal, the race committee will designate the course to be sailed, along with the number of laps (a lap is not a leg), on a board displayed from the stern of the race committee boat. - 8.3 A distant weathermark (1D) may be set to facilitate handling faster fleets and if used the race committee will display which fleets are to round 1D. - 8.4 DIAGRAMS in "Fleet Race Course Diagrams" indicate the layouts for courses, WL, WRL, MWL, and OLY, including the approximate angle between the legs, the order in which the marks are to be passed, and the side on which each mark is passed.
+- 8.2 No later than the warning signal, the race committee will designate the course to be sailed, along with the number of laps (a lap is not a leg), on a board displayed from the stern of the race committee boat. - 8.3 A distant weather mark (1D) may be set to facilitate handling faster fleets and if used the race committee will display which fleets are to round 1D. - 8.4 DIAGRAMS in "Fleet Race Course Diagrams" indicate the layouts for courses, WL, WRL, MWL, and OLY, including the approximate angle between the legs, the order in which the marks are to be passed, and the side on which each mark is passed.
 All marks are to be passed to port unless otherwise noted. - 8.5 The start and finish lines are not an Obstruction as defined in the Racing Rules of Sailing, 'Definitions'.
 Boats sailing on a windward beat from the leeward mark to the weather mark or sailing downwind from the weather mark to the leeward mark are not restricted by the start and finish lines.
 Race Committee may designate the start and finish lines as an Obstruction by so stating on a whiteboard displayed, along with the course designation, from the stern of the committee boat no later than the warning signal.

 When the Race Committee has designated the start and finish lines as an Obstruction, competitors cannot cross the start and finish lines while racing except to start or finish.

+9 MARKS

-- 9 MARKS - 9.1 Marks may be permanent government or LLSC lake marks.
-In most cases marks will be temporary anchored marks such as balls (colours vary) or tetrahedrons (colours vary). - 10 THE START - 10.1 Races will be started using RRS 26 with the warning signal made 5 minutes before the starting signal. - 10.2 Appendix U may be used when appropriate to the fleet, typically smallboat racing or limited race committee resources. - 10.3 Order of starts will be posted on a board displayed from the stern of the RC barge prior to the first warning signal of any given race. - 10.4 If all members of a fleet have finished the race committee may start that fleet regardless of the posted order of starts, even though other fleets may still be racing. - 10.5 The starting line will be between the staff or halyard displaying an ORANGE flag on the Race Committee boat and the starting mark. - 10.6 Boats whose warning signal has not been made shall avoid the starting area during the starting sequence for other races.
+9.1 Marks may be permanent government or LLSC lake marks.
+In most cases marks will be temporary anchored marks such as balls (colors vary) or tetrahedrons (colors vary).

+10 THE START

+- 10.1 Races will be started using RRS 26 with the warning signal made 5 minutes before the starting signal. - 10.2 Appendix U (3 minute sequence) may be used when appropriate to the fleet, typically small-boat racing or limited race committee resources. - 10.3 If all members of a fleet have finished the race committee may start that fleet regardless of the posted order of starts, even though other fleets may still be racing. - 10.4 The starting line will be between the staff or halyard displaying an ORANGE flag on the Race Committee boat and the starting mark. - 10.5 Boats whose warning signal has not been made shall avoid the starting area during the starting sequence for other races.